Learning a convex cost-to-go for single step model predictive control: Numerical results

-To generate training data for the neural network we solve \eqref{eqn: double-int} with a control horizon of $N-1=4$, on a grid to generate 441 training points, solved with an absolute tolerance of $10^{-8}$.
-To allow for sampling infeasible start points we reformulate the state inequality as soft constraints with positively constrained slack variables which we include in the objective with a weighting of $10^5$.
-80\% of the data is used for training, with the remaining 20\% used as a test set.
-As discussed in \S \ref{subsec: design-approximator} we fit the surrogates network on $\mathcal{V}_{N-1}(x)-x^TP_{LQR}x$.
-We normalise the value-function and feasibility data to have a range between zero and one based on the training data.
-Lastly, as the dimensionality of the problem is low we do not generate additional feasibility data.
+{Data generation follows the same strategy as in Section 5.1.
+We solve the control problem with a control horizon of $N-1=5$, $N_R-1=1$, on a $5\times 5 \times 5 \times 5$ equidistant grid to generate 625 training points using \texttt{IPOPT} \citep{ipopt-Wachter2006}.
+As before, we} allow for sampling from infeasible start points we reformulate the state inequality as soft constraints with positively constrained slack variables.
+The slack variables are included in the objective with a weighting of $10^4$.
+To evaluate our surrogates' performance, we solve the full problem ($N=6$, $N_R=2$) at the same grid points.
+The same grid points are used for training all of the surrogates, and we normalise the data to have a range between zero and one. { \emph{Fitting the surrogates}\\ As before, to fit the interpolating surrogate we solve \eqref{cnv-cost-eqn: finite-dim-fit-convex}.
+We use the same neural network architecture and objective as in 5.1.
+Both the ICNN and standard neural networks are trained on the same data with L-BFGS, with the convexity constraint only applied to the ICNN. }

+We also train a neural network to approximate the policy function implicitly defined by the MPC problem.
+We use the same grid points but now train the network based on the least squares error in its approximation of $u$, i.e. with the objective

+For training we use NADAM with 20 000 iterations and a mini-batch size of 50.
+For consistency with the other neural network surrogates, we use the same architecture apart from the activation functions.
+For the policy approximation we use $\alpha_1(x)=\tanh(x)$, and $\alpha_2(x)=2\tanh(x)$.
+This choice means that the network satisfies the constraint on the control output by design.